jian626/deepseq/README.txt

     using command:
     python enzyme_protein_classifier_model_generator.py data_file_name
-    if the data_file_name is not specified, default file name 'uniprot-reviewed_yes.tab' is used the output can be configurable, the default output path and name are 'models/' 'E_P_model'
+    if the data_file_name is not specified, default file name 'uniprot-reviewed_yes.tab' is used the output can be configurable, the default output path and name are 'models/' and 'E_P_model'

 	enzyme_classifier_model_generator.py is used to generate model for enzyme commision number prediction.
 	This process will generate two files in a user specified folder.